truecaller/android-actors-library/README.md

-True Android Actors Library
+Android Actors Library
 =======================

-True Android Actors Library was inspired by the [Actor model](https://en.wikipedia.org/wiki/Actor_model), but in fact, it has nothing in common with it.
+Android Actors Library was inspired by the [Actor model](https://en.wikipedia.org/wiki/Actor_model), but in fact, it has nothing in common with it.
 The main purpose of this library is to help developers in creating a worker attached to a thread and make all interactions with this worker natural and simple.

 ## How to use the library